MyNameIsTrez/grug-vscode/README.md

 You'll need `vsce`, which can be downloaded with `sudo npm install -g @vscode/vsce`.

 Run `sudo vsce publish` to publish the update.
-Don't forget to first add a commit that increments the `version` key at the top of `package.json`, before publishing the update!
+Don't forget to first add a commit that increments the `version` key at the top of `package.json` and then run `npm i --package-lock-only`, before publishing the update!

 ## Coloring